 Himalayan salt lamps DO NOT clean indoor air – air purifiers do.
 In this post, we’ll be elaborating why you should not trust marketing schemes for salt lamps, which are claimed to purify the air.

 The claims?
-Some manufacturers insist that Himalayan Salt Lamps do more than just light up the room.
+Some manufacturers insist that Himalayan Salt Lamps do more than just light up the design of bedroom cabinets.
 They are also claimed as air cleaners, which can improve the air quality we breathe.
 Furthermore, these sellers also insist it can reduce asthma and allergies and improve sleep.